metalerk/metalerk.github.io/_posts/2025-03-21-unveiling-art-between-lines-of-code.md

 ## The Creative Coding Process

 My creative coding process always begins with immersing myself in the core idea or challenge at hand.
-I think of it as _"the question"_: what is it that I'm tasked to resolve, unveil, or bring to life?
+I think of it as **_the question_**: what is it that I'm tasked to resolve, unveil, or bring to life?

 This question becomes the anchor, the starting point from which I can abstract and shape an algorithm, much like sketching the rough outlines of a solution before filling in the details.